 This is the most common cause of non-scarring hair loss, occurring in predisposed people who experience a particular configuration of hair loss due to their genetic makeup.
 This gradual and mannered erosion of hair is more common in males, which is referred to as Male Pattern Baldness–a sex-linked inherited disorder that manifests itself only in males, leaving out females as carriers.

 Male Pattern Baldness manifests in young males as a permanent and gradual loss of the frontal hair, especially at the sides.
-However, it can also be seen in females where it is milder and occur at a later age.
+However, it can also be seen in females where it is milder and occurs at a later age.
 Fortunately, the process can be slowed in both males and females.

 Drugs and Radiation Therapies:

-One of the side-effects of many drugs of important therapeutic usage can include hair loss, which is reversible and not localized.
+One of the side effects of many drugs of important therapeutic usage can include hair loss, which is reversible and not localized.
 Some of these drugs include antiviral agents (pegylated interferon) anticoagulants (heparin), and antiepileptics (valproate).

 This is an exfoliative redness of the skin, giving it the name “Pink disease.”
 It is often immune-mediated or drug-induced, causing a non-scarring generalized hair loss due to the weakness of the hair follicles and subsequent detachment of hairs.